 These communities are truly independent and local, not chapters of Open Hillel and not organized by the Open Hillel national team.
 Yet as more of these communities have formed, we’ve seen a growing need for support.
 Unlike campus Hillels, which benefit from wealthy donors and dozens of paid staff, independent campus Jewish communities often lack financial and technical resources.

 That’s why we’re launching JOOOT -- to fill in the gaps left by mainstream Jewish institutions that ignore our generation’s needs.
 We’re excited by these new spaces for inclusive, pluralistic Jewish community.
 Over the 2018-2019 academic year, the Open Hillel national team will work collaboratively with student leaders, both to support campuses that are looking to form independent, student-run Jewish communities and to strengthen existing ones.

-We’re starting by co-sponsoring a Shabbaton the weekend of August 24th, which will bring together passionate student leaders from colleges across the United States.
-We’ll learn together, teach each other, share resources, and build a network of mutual support that will help sustain our communities for years to come.
+We started by co-sponsoring a Shabbaton in August 2018, which brought together passionate student leaders from colleges across the United States.
+We learned together, taught each other, shared resources, and built a network of mutual support that will help sustain our communities for years to come.